UW-Madison-CBML/MORFEA/README.md

 embryo_dataset_annotations/*
 embryo_dataset_grades.csv
 ```
-* I am trying to get CHTC figured out.
-I will probably set it up so the train.py can take a realpath as input and will expect to find the above dirs at the given location.
-* If you just cloned the repo to linux you'll need to create a .venv environment with `python -m venv .venv`, run `source .venv/bin/activate`, and run `pip install -r requirements.txt` and it will install.
-If you have any other notes about getting the code to work on CHTC, let me know or add to this file.
+* If you just cloned the repo to linux run `chmod +x add_venvs.sh` and then `./add_venvs`.
+This will create 3 different venvs for different use cases. `train_venv` is for training/ building the data index etc. `opencv_venv` is for using the `opencv-python` library. `tphate_venv` is for visualization and results purposes.
+I set this up to help deal with dependency conflicts.
+This is likely to change cause we're using docker soon.
-* If you add any other dependencies please run `pip freeze > requirements.txt`
+* If you add any other dependencies please run `pip freeze > $VENV_requirements.txt` where `$VENV` is the virtual environment name.
 * Make sure you have `alias python=python3` in your .bashrc file.
 * Also make sure you run `chmod +x SCRIPT.sh` so that bash has permission to run the script
 * (note so I don't forget) If you want to connect git to github (i.e. only have access to a command line), you create a ssh key, add the public key to github, and set up remotes for the repo as `git remote add origin git@github.com:JensLundsgaard/ivf.git`.
 To find where git looks for the private key run `ssh -vT git@github.com`